Bernie Sanders ‘In The Driver’s Seat’ To Win Democratic Nomination After Strong Nevada Win, Analyst Says

 Bernie Sanders is “in the driver’s seat” for the Democratic nomination after a strong win in the Nevada caucus, a political analyst says.

-Though the statewide totals for Saturday’s contest had not yet been finalized, FiveThirtyEight analyst Nate Silver said that what appears to be a he strong win for the Vermont senator has pushed him into a clear lead for the party’s nomination.
+Though the statewide totals for Saturday’s contest had not yet been finalized, FiveThirtyEight analyst Nate Silver said that what appears to be a strong win for the Vermont senator has pushed him into a clear lead for the party’s nomination.
 Silver noted that Sanders walked away with a clear and decisive victory in Nevada, something that eluded him in the first two contests in Iowa and New Hampshire.

 Silver noted that Sanders also performed well across a broad array of voters, winning 53 percent of Hispanic voters and 27 percent of African Americans — a strong sign with a diverse group of states voting on Super Tuesday in a little more than a week.

 “This is a pretty good electorate for Sanders: young, working-class, unionized, heavily Hispanic,” the report noted.

 “But he’s also worked hard to cultivate support from those groups of voters — Hispanic voters weren’t a major strength of his in 2016 for example.
 Perhaps fortunately for him, there are also plenty of these types of voters in the two biggest delegate prizes on Super Tuesday, California and Texas.”

 Sanders has jumped to a significant lead in the website’s aggregate of national polls, with a 10-point advantage over both former Vice President Joe Biden and former New York City Mayor Michael Bloomberg.
 Sanders had the support of nearly 26 percent of Democratic voters, while Biden and Bloomberg each had close to 16 percent.